arduino/tooling-project-assets/workflow-templates/check-license.md

 for any other usages of licensee, as well as to human readers of the file.

-For this reason, and to ensure it remains a valid legal instrument, it's important that there be no non-standard modifications to the license file or collisions with other supported licence files.
+For this reason, and to ensure it remains a valid legal instrument, it's important that there be no non-standard modifications to the license file or collisions with other supported license files.
 This workflow ensures that any changes which would change the license type or which license file is used by the detection are caught automatically.
 ```